 16. Aviation is by far the safest form of travel

 In spite of high-profile incidents like the Malaysia Airlines disappearance, only .24 of every one million departures (about 0.000024%) of airline departures resulted in a fatal crash, for a total of 761 deaths.
+By contrast, approximately 1.3 million people die in road crashes every year.

 17. For bags?
 Not so much